october-news/articles/syncing-your-teams-october-cms-env-variables-envault.md

+# Syncing your Teams’ October CMS .env Variables with Envault

 Many apps connect to third party services to enrich their features.
 These almost always require authentication via a key of some form.
 As October CMS developers, these keys inevitably end up getting dumped in our site’s .env file.